isarn-arca/webcam_circles/README.md

 **STEP 7: Execute:**

-$ ./point_features
+$ ./circle_detector

 **Comment:**

-You can see in this repository (folder "Images") the capture images of the webcam_point_features
+You can see in this repository (folder "Images") the capture images of the webcam_circles